alessandro308/apagiaro.it/_posts/2018-05-09-ict-infrastrucure-notes.md

 ---
 layout: post
-title:  "How the datacenter are built.
+title:  "How the datacenters are built.
 How the cloud runs.
 Where the world is going."
 date:   2018-05-09
 excerpt: "Notes of the ICT Infrastructure Course at University of Pisa"
 tag: